Robert Matzie, State House District – 16

 Bob Williams, a proud Western PA native, has lived in Beaver County his whole life.
 After graduating from Beaver Area High School, Williams joined the Marine Corp and was honorably discharged 7 years later.
 He decided to head home to Western Pennsylvania, where he and his wife, Bernadette Williams, raised their three children.

 Since moving back to Western PA, Williams has proven that he is a natural-born leader who cares about giving back to the community that has helped him all his life.
 He’s been at Hussey Copper for 22 years and is very active and involved in his union, United Steelworkers Local 1211.
 Because of his hard work, Williams is now a shop steward.
-He has given his time not just to his local union but to his community, two, serving on not one but two volunteer fire departments: Beaver and Brighton Township.
+He has given his time not just to his local union but to his community, two, serving on not one but two volunteer fire departments: Bridgewater and Brighton Township.

 Williams is an advocate for workers’ rights and has a passion for helping his colleagues find their voice in the workplace.
 He is a dedicated worker who is eager to bring change to Western PA as your next state representative in the 15th House District.
 Donate to Bob.

 Zac Wilson, State House District – 14

 Zachary Wilson is a lifelong resident of New Sewickley Township and a proud graduate of Freedom High School and Penn State (B.S.
 Biology).
 He is running for office to give the residents of the 14th House District an advocate and an active voice in Harrisburg.
 Wilson is passionate about many issues, but specifically, he wants every student in Pennsylvania to get the best possible education; to ease the tax burden for members of the middle class, and to ensure that Pennsylvania protects his unions and never becomes a so-called “Right to Work” state.
 Donate to Zac.

 Kolbe Cole, State House District – 10